KPq66dw8L/generative-art-cube/readme.md

 - canvas-sketch folder/file.js

-Using canvas-sketch API, shader, fragment
+Using canvas-sketch API, shader( http://sdz.tdct.org/sdz/les-shaders-en-glsl.html ), fragment

 If not using a sphere we need to calculate normals for each of the points of the LineSegments material.